Frequently asked questions

 Answers

 2. Q. Who are your directors?
 A. We are led by a board of five directors.
-Our directors during 2024-2025 are President takiistaʔaqsa June McCarthy, Vice President c̓uxʷc̓əʔadᶻəmǧa Gretchen Riel, Secretary-Treasurer məlidi Mercedes Webb, and Directors ƛaaʔaqsa Trinity Babichuk, and ƛiisƛiisaʔapt̓ Adam Werle.
+Our directors during 2025-2026 are President ƛaaʔaqsa Trinity Babichuk, Vice President c̓uxʷc̓əʔadᶻəmǧa Gretchen Riel, Secretary məllidi Mercedes Webb, Treasurer ƛiisƛiisaʔapt̓ Adam Werle, and Director sičquuʔuƛ Samantha Touchie.

 4. Q. What does your name mean?
 A. Nuuchahnulth and Kwakwala are related by common descent from the Proto-Wakashan language, which was spoken by our ancestors in time immemorial.
 Nuuchahnulth t̓ašii and Kwakwala t̓əxəla come from the same root, meaning ‘way, path, door’, that is, a means of getting from one place to another.
 Our name means that we are trying to follow a good path.

-7. Q. Why is the Nuuchahnulth language called quuquuʔaca and ciiqciqasa?
+10. Q. Why is the Nuuchahnulth language called quuquuʔaca and ciiqciqasa?
 A. There is no traditional name for the Nuuchahnulth language, because we did not see ourselves as one nation in traditional times.
 The name Nootka was put on us by outsiders, and was never our own name for ourselves.
 The name Nuuchahnulth (nuučaan̓uł), meaning ‘along the mountains’, was proposed in 1979 by our late elder Abel John.
 When we talk about our language in the language, we usually say quuquuʔaca ‘speaking Indigenous language’ or ciiqciqasa ‘speaking the real way’.
 Or we talk about local dialects, such as yuuyuułuʔiłʔatḥa, ʔiiʔiiḥatisʔatḥa, and so on.
+The name t̓aat̓aaqsapa was used for our language by the 1991 Taataaqsapa Dictionary, but is not used much today.

-8. Q. What is a dialect?
+12. Q. What is a dialect?
 A. Every region and village has its own way of speaking.
-These regional ways of speaking are called dialects.
-The longer people live in a place, the more their dialect changes in unique ways.
+These local ways of speaking are called dialects.
+The longer people live in a place, the more their dialect develops in unique ways.
 There are more Indigenous dialects than English dialects in North America because Indigenous peoples have been here much longer.

-9. Q. Why do I need to worry about local dialects?
-A. Whenever you live and work on Indigenous land, it is appropriate to respect the people of the land.
-One way to respect the people is to use their dialect, to whatever extent you can.
+13. Q. Why do I need to worry about local dialects?
+A. Wherever you live and work, it is appropriate to respect the people of the land.
+One way to respect the people is to acknowledge their dialect, to whatever extent you can.